ji-zai/personal-site/content/essays/seek-truth.md

 I also believe the path to mastery is far from a solo path.
 It's incredibly difficult to see our own delusions and conditionings that prevent us from seeing reality as it is, and therefore friends that can show us our delusions are invaluable.
 So, understanding the path to mastery will also require studying what it means to collaborate and to make friends on our path to mastering seeking truth.

 I need your feedback!
 Especially if you have any life experiences or beliefs that contradict with the theories I've proposed above.
 Certainly my theories are deluded to some degree, because I'm an incredibly deluded person, as are you.
 But the beauty of our species is that you and I are bound to be deluded differently.
 So your feedback can help show me my own delusions.
 Please be as critical as you can be.
 I'll be grateful for it.

+(TODO): a link for how to give me feedback.